 PRANCE metalwork is a leading manufacturer of metal ceiling and facade systems.

+From design and engineering to transportation and final setup, each stage plays a role in determining how quickly and smoothly the project comes together.
 Let's walk through the six main stages of modular home building so you can understand precisely how it all fits together.

 Design starts with modular home building.
 Modular homes use prefabricated components, unlike conventional houses built from the ground up.
 These units have to be carefully engineered to fit together during installation.